TheDolentCity/paladins-of-awoudan/src/content/docs/rules/system.md

 Your physical prowess and power.

+- Increases speed.
 - Increases encumbrance by +1 for each point.
-- Increases effectiveness of crushing weapons.
+- Increases chance to hit and damage with bows and heavy weapons.
 - Required for most arms and armor, especially the stronger ones.

 ### Dexterity

 Your agility and adroitness.

-- Increases speed by +1 for each point.
+- Increases speed.
-- Increases effectiveness of piercing and slashing weapons.
+- Increases chance to hit and damage with most weapons.
 - Increases efficacy of the dodge action.
 - Required for certain arms and armor.
 - Used for a few martial practices.